orionw/blog/ettin.md

 ## Encoders vs Decoders: The Architecture Divide

 The LLM community has largely converged on decoder-only models like GPT, Llama, and Qwen.
-Their generative capabilities are impressive, but this focus has forgotten about earlier categories such as encoder-only models like BERT.
+Their generative capabilities are impressive, but this focus is detracting attention from other categories, such as encoder-only models like BERT.

-For classification, retrieval, and embedding tasks, encoder-only models like BERT remain the workhorses of production systems.
+However, encoder BERT-like models remain the workhorses of production systems for classification, retrieval, and embedding tasks.
 They're faster, more memory-efficient, and often more accurate for discriminative tasks.
 The key difference lies in their attention patterns:

 - **Encoder models** use bidirectional attention, allowing each token to "see" all other tokens in the sequence (fully visible)
 - **Decoder models** use causal attention, where tokens can only "see" previous tokens to enable autoregressive generation

-Yet while decoder models have seen rapid innovation, encoder model development had stagnated -- until recently with efforts like [ModernBERT](https://huggingface.co/blog/modernbert) to update them.
+While decoder models have seen rapid innovation, encoder model development had stagnated – until recently, with efforts like [ModernBERT](https://huggingface.co/blog/modernbert) modernizing them.
 But which architecture is better?
-Previous comparisons between encoders and decoders were limited by different datasets, architectures, and training recipes.
+Previous comparisons between encoders and decoders used different datasets, architectures, and training recipes, so it was hard to tell.

 Named after the two-headed Norse giant, Ettin provides a **controlled comparison** by training with both architectures on identical data, identical model shapes, and identical training recipes.
 They only differ in attention patterns and training objectives!

 ## Training Recipe: Modern Techniques for Both Architectures
-We build on the ModernBERT recipe which used modern decoder-only techniques, providing a strong base for training both architectures.
+We build on the ModernBERT recipe, which borrowed modern techniques from decoder-only models and brought them to encoder training.
+This provides a strong base for training both architectures.

 ### Sizes
-We train six different sizes, ranging from 17m to 1B.
-This allows us to test the effects of scale and provides a wide variety of models so you can use whether you need a blazing fast on-device model or a powerful but slower model.
+We train six different sizes, ranging from 17M to 1B parameters.
+This allows us to test the effects of scale, and provides a wide variety of models for you to use – no matter if you need a blazing fast on-device model or a powerful but slower model.

 ![Sizes of Ettin models](https://github.com/JHU-CLSP/ettin-encoder-vs-decoder/blob/main/assets/sizes.jpg?raw=true)